RaphaelAcademia/ShopifyBackendChallenge2021/README.md

 # ShopifyBackendChallenge2021
 This is my solution for the Shopify Backend Developer Intern Challenge - 2021.
-It consists of an API server that is supposed to servce as a backend for an image repository.
+It consists of an API server that is supposed to serve as a backend for an image repository.
 The API was built using MongoDB, ExpressJS, and NodeJS.
 To add an image, simply add the image to the images folder and then use the **Add an image** endpoint.

 The API has 4 endpoints: